April 7-13, 2025

 About Food Waste Prevention Week in the DMV’s Co-Hosts

 Community Food Rescue, a program of Manna Food Center, is the coordinated food recovery network of Montgomery County, Maryland.
-This program partners with businesses, individuals, and organizations to recover and redistribute perfectly good food to people experiencing hunger.
+This program partners with businesses, individuals, and organizations to recover and redistribute perfectly good food to people experiencing hunger and is funded through the County’s Office of Food Systems Resilience.

 The DC Food Recovery Working Group comprises a variety of partners from food banks, non-profits, and for-profits working on food recovery, DC government agencies, local environmental and sustainability organizations, and food recovery advocates.
 The Working Group promotes food recovery programs, organizations, and resources, and develops new food recovery partnerships, programs, and resources for greater DC.